Cable television in Ireland: The Report of the Cable Systems Committee of 1984

-With the merger of RTÉ Relays and DCS many customers were beginning to see better reception due to the integration of both systems, Cablelink had begun to reduce head‐ends which help with reception issues.
+With the merger of RTÉ Relays and DCS many customers were beginning to see better reception due to the integration of both systems, Cablelink had begun to reduce head-ends which help with reception issues.

 The Cable Systems Committee recommended further penetration of the network around the country.
-Issues surrounding copyrights were an issue, however at this time the Television Without Frontiers Directive (TVWF) was being discussed in Europe, it was recommending that once content was legally transmitted in one jurisdiction that it should be permitted in others.
+Issues surrounding copyrights were an issue, however, at this time the Television Without Frontiers Directive (TVWF) was being discussed in Europe.
+It was recommending that once content was legally transmitted in one jurisdiction that it should be permitted in others.

-The committee spent some time investigating interactivity; while it came to no conclusion about the need for interactive services it did suggest that cable licensees set about upgrading their systems in case such services become popular in the future.
-The committee also investigated planning laws; it was felt that each planning authority at the time had different rules for the laying of cable.
-There should be a more uniformed approach, they did not go as far as to suggest that cable companies be given the status of utility companies thus providing them with access to private property, they did suggest that those not wishing to have equipment on the premises should then be charge for the re‐route should they ever want cable in the future.
-It was also pointed out that some Local Authorities put levies on cable systems, which cable companies were not aware of when applying for their licence, thus having the need to request price increases.
-It was not thought that unauthorised access should be made a criminal offence, but rather that cable be placed underground as this had cause reductions in unauthorised access in other countries.
-It was also felt that cables should be earthed to prevent any electrical danger it may cause to people in their homes.
+The Committee spent some time investigating interactivity; while it came to no conclusion about the need for interactive services, it did suggest that cable licensees set about upgrading their systems in case such services become popular in the future.
+The Committee also investigated planning laws; it was felt that each planning authority at the time had different rules for the laying of cable.
+There should be a more uniformed approach; they did not suggest that cable companies be given the status of utility companies, thus providing them with access to private property; they did suggest that those not wishing to have equipment on the premises should then be charged for the re-routing, should they ever want cable in the future.
+It was also pointed out that some local authorities put levies on cable systems, which cable companies were not aware of when applying for their licence, thus having the need to request price increases.
+It was not thought that unauthorised access should be made a criminal offence, rather, that cables should be placed underground as this had reduced unauthorised access in other countries.
+It was also felt that cables should be earthed to prevent any electrical danger to people in their homes.

-At the time RTÉ received a 15% percent levy from the cable companies for money lost through advertising revenue, as RTÉ now owned 80% of Cablelink the largest cable supplier it was thought that this should be reviewed as it had a near monopoly in the country.
-Administration costs were also to be reduced and the commission suggested that a 6 monthly list of customers should be provided to the department rather than a monthly one.
-Local adverts provided on the cable company's line up of channels should be allowed however the companies should have the same constrains as RTÉ Television.
+At the time, RTÉ received a 15% percent levy from the cable companies for money lost through advertising revenue, as RTÉ now owned 80% of Cablelink, the largest cable supplier, it was thought that this should be reviewed as it had a near-monopoly in the country.
+Administration costs were also to be reduced and the Commission suggested that a six-monthly list of customers should be provided to the Department rather than a monthly one.
+Local advertisements provided on the cable company's line-up of channels should be allowed, however, the companies should have the same constraints as RTÉ Television.

-By 1981 Dublin had two major cable companies, DCS and RTÉ relays and a few smaller companies around the city.
+By 1981, Dublin had two major cable companies, DCS and RTÉ relays, and a few smaller companies around the city.
 Allied Combined Trust (ACT), a subsidiary of Allied Irish Investment Bank, held 20% of Cablelink by 1986, while 80% was held by RTÉ.
-The Minister for Communications Jim Mitchell asked for a review of the Restrictive practices in Dublin caused by a virtual monopoly that had been built by the new company.
+The Minister for Communications Jim Mitchell asked for a review of the restrictive practices in Dublin caused by a virtual monopoly that had been built by the new company.

 The takeover of the DCS system by RTÉ Relays had been approved and a number of reasons for the merger were put forward: